-The bad part about this opportunity is that it might take more time than others to find people willing to hire you.
+The bad part about this opportunity is that finding people willing to hire you might take more time than others.

-There are two types of house sitting jobs: independent contractor and employee.
-An independent contractor is paid for their work but not for their time or expertise.
+There are two types of house-sitting jobs: independent contractor and employee.
+Independent contractors are paid for their work but not their time or expertise.
 They are not required to be on-site at any set time or provide a certain amount of service while they are there.

 For example, if your client wants you to come back every day at 1 pm to feed their dog and take him outside for an hour (which works out to 42 minutes per day), then that’s what you have agreed upon with your client.

-If, instead, they ask you to come back three times a week between 8 am and 9 am so they do not have to get up early themselves, this would be considered more like an employee position because it requires more regularity on both sides of the relationship.
+If, instead, they ask you to come back three times a week between 8 am and 9 am, so they do not have to get up early, this would be considered more like an employee position because it requires more regularity on both sides of the relationship.

-Independent contractors are paid based on their knowledge and experience—what they know about caring for pets, maintaining homes, and keeping track of costs associated with those things such as utilities.
+Independent contractors are paid based on their knowledge and experience—what they know about caring for pets, maintaining homes, and keeping track of costs associated with such things as utilities.

 You must be at least 18 years old.
 You need to have a valid driver’s license and insurance on your car, or you will need to figure out how to get around without one.

 You must have reliable transportation, preferably a car with four doors, so that you can transport your pet(s) comfortably in the backseat or cargo area of the vehicle (if any).
-If you do not own a car, there are other options such as public transportation and even Uber!
+If you do not own a car, other options exist, such as public transportation and Uber!

-Part-time house sitting jobs are often done on weekends or weekdays only, with short daily periods that last from a few hours up to one week at a time.
+Part-time house-sitting jobs are often done on weekends or weekdays only, with short daily periods lasting from a few hours to one week at a time.
 Part-time house sitters are more likely than full-timers to earn hourly wages rather than salaries (though some receive both).

-Once you’ve been house sitting for a while, you’ll accumulate references and experience, which will help you get paid from House Sitting Jobs.
+Once you’ve been house-sitting for a while, you’ll accumulate references and experience, which will help you get paid for House Sitting Jobs.
 So let’s look at what it takes to get paid from House Sitting Jobs and how much you can expect to make.

-To get paid from House Sitting Jobs, first know how much your services are worth.
+To get paid for House Sitting Jobs, first know how much your services are worth.
 There are a few ways to do this:

-Research local rates in your area by talking with friends or posting on social media asking for recommendations of pet sitters in your area (and also see if they have any suggestions).
-Ask them if they would pay that amount, and if not, why not?
-What would make them feel more comfortable spending their money on someone else’s care?
+Research local rates in your area by talking with friends or posting on social media asking for recommendations of pet sitters (and also see if they have any suggestions).
+Ask them if they would pay that amount and why not?
+What would make them more comfortable spending money on someone else’s care?

 Questions like this will give clues as to where the market stands locally—and whether there’s room for growth or decline in pricing over time.* Research national averages based on population size and the total percentage of households with pets

-Luxury house sitting jobs involve taking care of someone’s home for a week or longer while they’re out of town or on vacation.
+Luxury house-sitting jobs involve caring for someone’s home for a week or longer while out of town or on vacation.
 Usually, this means watering their plants, walking their dogs, and keeping an eye on the property to remain secure.

 But depending on the client, it could mean a lot more!
 Some clients will want their mail collected, packages brought into the home when they arrive, and even meals cooked for them.

 House sitting is a great way to make money while caring for someone else’s home and pets.
-It’s a great job for animal lovers because you get to play with the resident pets, but it’s also perfect for people who just want to relax while they take a vacation without having to worry about returning home in time to feed their pets.
+It’s a great job for animal lovers because you get to play with the resident pets, but it’s also perfect for people who just want to relax while they take a vacation without worrying about returning home in time to feed their pets.

-It’s also ideal for someone who wants to work remotely and spend part of their time somewhere else besides home.
+It’s also ideal for someone who wants to work remotely and spend part of their time elsewhere besides home.

 The best house sitter jobs are those that involve taking care of pets.
 If you have any experience caring for animals, house sitting can be a gratifying job.

 Make sure you have a secure home.
-A house sitter won’t be much good if they can’t keep your property protected.
-Make sure your deadbolts, window locks, and other security mechanisms are in working order before the person starts.
+A house sitter won’t be much good if they can’t protect your property.
+Ensure your deadbolts, window locks, and other security mechanisms are working before the person starts.

 Organize a detailed list of instructions for the house sitter.
-Clearly describe where things are kept and how your appliances work so the person will feel more comfortable using them if need be.
+Clearly describe where things are kept and how your appliances work so the person will feel more comfortable using them.
 Include any special instructions about pets or plants that need to be watered or fed during your absence.